Shapes and dynamic regimes of a polar active fluid droplet under confinement: Introduction

-The motility regimes found here are characterized in terms of the structure of the flow field, and of its coupling with the orientation of the active material and the droplet interface.
-The fluid velocity, in particular, displays a pair of counter-rotating vortices during the rectilinear motion and a single vortex as the droplet navigates close to a wall, while the polar liquid crystal generally acquires splay deformations of higher strengths at larger activities.
-Shape changes and variation of the orientation of the liquid crystal are quantitatively assessed in terms of elastic free energy changes associated with droplet interface and liquid crystal distortions.
-All these findings are finally summarised in a phase diagram providing an overview of the dynamics of a contractile fluid droplet swimming in microfluidic channels.

 The paper is structured as follows.
 In the next section we shortly describe the hydrodynamic gel theory alongside some numerical aspects concerning the simulation setup.
 Afterwards we illustrate the numerical results, initially focusing on the dynamics of the active droplet in an unbounded medium and then on that within microchannels of various heights.
-A selection of shapes and motility regimes are discussed in three different confinement conditions, together with quantitative measurements of center of mass position and speed, as well as of elastic free energy.
+A selection of shapes and motility regimes are discussed in three different confinement conditions, together with quantitative measurements of center of mass position and speed.
 The aforementioned phase diagram and some final remarks close the paper.